pebbe/crowdsourcing/INSTALL.md

 ----

-When running `make`, you may get an error message that starts like this:
+When running `make`, you may get error messages like these:

 ```
-headers.go:4:2: cannot find package "github.com/dchest/authcookie" in any of:
+... cannot find package "github.com/dchest/authcookie" ...
+... cannot find package "github.com/mattn/go-sqlite3" ...
 ```

 This happens with older versions of Go.
 To fix this, run these